Ladies and gentlemen, do we really want to live in a country where men cannot pick up men?

 Now, the Ted Kennedy thing occurred on Martha's Vineyard, which makes it totally different, right?

-So when Republicans just sit there when the likes of Leahy and others make these statements and hold themselves out as the as the uh epitome of morality and virtue and get all defensive.
+So when Republicans just sit there, when the likes of Leahy and others make these statements and hold themselves out as the epitome of morality and virtue and get all defensive and say, oh, Senator, yes, we don't want to offend Senator Leahy.

 This is not to condone Larry Craig's behavior, whatever it was or was not, folks.

-It is the it is it's time to realize here that these people who are demanding all of these resignations and saying that they're gonna go after David Vitter should have been long gone from the U.S. Senate for things far worse than what either Vitter or Craig are alleged to have done.
+It's time to realize here that these people who are demanding all of these resignations and saying that they're going to go after David Vitter should have been long gone from the U.S. Senate for things far worse than what either Vitter or Craig are alleged to have done.

 And yet they get to sit there and act as the moral judge.